Last Updated on January 17, 2024 by Max

-The monkey, if it needs to show boss at home, inflates his chest like a heavy truck wheel.
-A male-bird pretending to mate with a female always sticks out its chest.
-Humans do the same for any show or need of power, whether upon intimidating the enemy or when they show their superiority in competition or to wake up in the morning.
-Larger chest size is associated with larger lung capacity and therefore more oxygen as a potential energy equivalent.
+If it needs to show the boss at home, the monkey inflates his chest like a heavy truck wheel.
+A male bird pretending to mate with a female always sticks out its chest.
+Humans do the same for any show or need of power, whether upon intimidating the enemy when they show their superiority in competition or to wake up in the morning.
+Larger chest size is associated with larger lung capacity and, therefore, more oxygen as a potential energy equivalent.
 Thus, our unconscious desire to take certain postures in some life situations has its reason; these postures provide the body with extra energy resources.
 We take power poses like energy pills in any situation where the body needs additional energy.

 Moreover, the power postures ensure optimal spinal function, relieving both lumbar and cervical pain and warranting the healthy functioning of internal organs through the peripheral nervous system.

-Power determines higher control over internal resources such as the body and mind health, positive emotions.
+Power determines higher control over internal resources such as the body and mind’s health and positive emotions.
 All this eases a person’s access to the external resources which determine his well-being.

 It’s difficult not tracking a clear association between power poses and our health and well-being, including proper levels of testosterone.
 Now a question arises: why not we adopt the power postures to switch our body to a higher level of energy consumption?
-It is not about using the power pose for two minutes a day, it’s about making them a routine in everyday’s life.
-As one author of the research, Amy Cuddy said at her famous TED Talks: “Fake it till you become it”.
+It is not about using the power pose for two minutes a day, it’s about making them a routine in everyday life.
+As one author of the research, Amy Cuddy, said in her famous TED Talks: “Fake it till you become it.”